dejavud/rathena/README.md

 rAthena
 =======

-This is a fork of [rAthena](https://github.com/rathena/rathena) using for my RO private server.
+This project is a fork of [rAthena](https://github.com/rathena/rathena) using for my RO private server.